-'Ali ibn Abi Talib: the Prophet's (pbuh) cousin, he went to live with the Prophet (pbuh) at a young age to alleviate the hardship on his father; he was one of the first to accept the message of Islam at the age of ten; when the Prophet (pbuh) started open preaching, he called his clansmen to Islam and it was only Ali who stepped forward to take accept it; the Quraysh laughed at 'Ali being made an emir that they should obey; he stood by the Prophet (pbuh) during the persecutions and the boycott in Makka; he was entrusted with the Quraysh's belonging to be returned to them when the Prophet(pbuh) migrated to Madina, and he met the Prophet (pbuh) and Abu Bakr at Quba; in Madina 'Ali was made the brother of the Prophet(pbuh); he married the Prophet's (pbuh) daughter Fatima and they had four children; 'Ali was a prominent fighter in all the battles (except Tabuk), commanding the Muslim army at Khaybar; he was one of the scribes of the Prophet (pbuh), writing down the Qur'an as well as the Treaty of Hudaybiyya; 'Ali rode next to the Prophet (pbuh) on the final pilgrimage; 'Ali and Abbas washed the body of the Prophet (pbuh) when he died.
+'Ali ibn Abi Talib: the Prophet's (pbuh) cousin, he went to live with the Prophet (pbuh) at a young age to alleviate the hardship on his father; he was one of the first to accept the message of Islam at the age of ten; when the Prophet (pbuh) started open preaching, he called his clansmen to Islam and it was only Ali who stepped forward to take accept it; the Quraysh laughed at 'Ali being made an emir that they should obey; he stood by the Prophet (pbuh) during the persecutions and the boycott in Makka; he was entrusted with the Quraysh's belonging to be returned to them when the Prophet(pbuh) migrated to Madina, and he met the Prophet (pbuh) and Abu Bakr at Quba; in Madina 'Ali was made the brother of the Prophet(pbuh); he married the Prophet's (pbuh) daughter Fatima and they had four children; 'Ali was a prominent fighter in all the battles (except Tabuk), commanding the Muslim army at Khaybar; he was one of the scribes of the Prophet (pbuh) on the final pilgrimage; 'Ali and Abbas washed the body of the Prophet (pbuh) when he died.

-(b) "Uthman was known to be generous with his wealth."
+(b) "Uthman was known to be generous with his wealth.'
 How can Muslims now apply the trait of generosity?
 [4]